On this page

 For more information on what to do, including issuing refunds, go to opting out.

 Some staff who aren’t eligible for automatic enrolment have a right to ‘opt in’ to a scheme your client uses for automatic enrolment.
 Staff who opt in are entitled to an employer contribution from your client.

 Other staff, who earn under a certain amount, are entitled to ‘join’ a pension scheme.
 Though there’s no entitlement in law for your client to pay an employer contribution for these staff, they can choose to if they wish.

 To find out who can opt in or join a scheme, and what your client must do if their staff ask to do so, go to opting in and joining.

 Your client must keep up-to-date records about their staff, including who they’ve enrolled and when, information about their pension scheme, and the contributions they are paying.

 To find out what information your client needs to keep about their staff and pension scheme, go to record-keeping.

-Automatic re-enrolment occurs every three years and is basically a repeat of the duties that your client carried out on their staging date.
+Automatic re-enrolment occurs every three years and is basically a repeat of the duties that your client carried out on their staging date or duties start date.
 Your client must ensure that eligible staff who are not already in a pension scheme that can be used for automatic enrolment are put back into it.

 To find out how to automatically re-enrol staff, go to step 11. re-enrolment.